nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 Well, that's something.
 The only took the damage.
 Nice.
 Alright.
 Cool.

+---

+### Session Play - Part 9

 Good good turd.
 Yeah.
 That's me.
 Alright.
 We got a for Drake.

 That would be nice to remember.
 Okay.
-This River Drake is going to move up to Carson.
+This River Drake is going to move up to Karsten.
 Pardon?
 No.

 I'm not here anymore.
 And he's going to draconic frenzy.
 Oh.
 Which means, He's a barbarian.
 Kind of.